sercankulcu/sercankulcu.github.io/_thoughts/why-i-like-learning-from-manuals.md

 ---
-title: 'Why I Like Learning from Manuals'
+title: 'Manuals Teach the Questions I Did Not Know to Ask'
 date: 2007-11-18
 tags:
   - learning
   - programming
-  - life
+  - reflection
 ---

-When I start using a new program or programming language, I often want to understand everything quickly.
-I search the web, read a few examples, copy something that looks useful, and try to make it work.
+When I start using a new program or programming language, my first instinct is usually to search for the exact thing I need.
+The method is efficient: find an example, adapt it, make the immediate problem disappear.
+It is also a good way to remain unaware of everything I did not know to search for.

-This is fast, but sometimes it leaves holes in my understanding.

 That is why I still like manuals.

-A good manual is not exciting.
-It does not promise that I will become an expert in ten minutes.
-It usually begins with simple things and moves slowly.
-At first, this can feel boring.
-Then I discover something important that I would never have searched for because I did not know it existed.

-Search engines are very good when we know the question.
-Manuals are useful when we do not know which questions to ask yet.
+A search engine is strongest when the question already exists.
+A manual is valuable when the missing part is the question itself.
+Its order exposes features, assumptions, vocabulary, and relationships that would never have entered my search box because I had no reason to suspect they were there.

-I learned this especially with programming tools.
-Sometimes I use a command in the same way for months.
-Then I read a few pages of documentation and discover a simpler option that was always there.
+I learned this repeatedly with programming tools.
+I can use the same command for months, believing I understand it well enough, then read a few pages of documentation and discover an option that makes the entire workaround unnecessary.
+The embarrassing part is not that the option was hidden.
+It is that I had built a stable habit around incomplete understanding.

-It feels a little embarrassing, but also satisfying.

-There is another reason I like manuals.
-They force me to slow down.
-When I search online, I jump between pages.
-One answer leads to another.
-My attention becomes divided.

-A manual has an order.
-It asks me to stay with the topic.

-Of course, I do not read every manual from beginning to end.
-Life is too short for that.
-But I try to spend some time with the official documentation when a tool becomes important to me.

-Learning is not only about getting the answer to today's problem.

-Sometimes it is about building a map in the mind so tomorrow's problem feels less unfamiliar.
+This is one reason systematic reading can feel slower while producing a different kind of speed later.
+It builds a map instead of only solving a coordinate.
+When a new problem appears, I may not remember the exact answer, but I remember that a certain region of the tool exists and where to look.

+Dewey's emphasis on experience matters here, but experience alone is not enough.
+Repetition can make a bad model feel natural.
+Documentation interrupts that familiarity by showing how the system describes itself rather than how I happened to learn it.

+Of course, manuals have their own weaknesses.
+They can be badly written, outdated, overly complete, or organized around the author's mental model instead of the user's.
+Reading everything from beginning to end can become ritual rather than learning.
+I do not think completeness is the goal.

+The useful distinction is between **answer retrieval** and **model building**.

+Sometimes I need the answer in thirty seconds.
+Search is perfect.
+Sometimes a tool has become important enough that I want to understand its shape, not only today's error message.
+Then I want the manual.

+There is also something valuable about the slower attention it requires.
+Search encourages jumping: one result, another tab, another explanation.
+A manual asks me to remain inside one structure long enough to see how its pieces connect.

+That does not make manuals superior to search.
+They solve different ignorance.

+Search helps when I know what I do not know.

+A good manual helps when I do not yet know that there is something to know.